It is OK to be judgemental.

 See…I am not a douche bag after all aren’t I?

-While judging others is not the most attractive quality yet its still there, but just be careful how far you go when it comes to that judgement.
+While judging others is not the most attractive quality yet it’s still there, but just be careful how far you go when it comes being judgemental.

 Views presented in the article are those of the author and not of ED.